-If any Councillor intends to move an amendment, he or she they must give notice of that intention prior to the right of reply being exercised.
+If any Councillor intends to move an amendment, they must give notice of that intention prior to the right of reply being exercised.

 A motion to confirm a previous Resolution of Council cannot be amended.

 An Amendment must not be the negative of, or substantially contrary to, the original motion.